Outdoor Sculpture Conservation, Public Art Conservation, Sculpture Conservation:

 For missing or too badly damaged components, lead project conservator Podnar carefully measured each element.
 Both Podnar and Gwinner are trained sculptors in addition to their conservation experience, so they are able to readily replicate missing components with preservation principles in mind.

 New components were shaped first out of a compatible zinc sheet, then their shape, size, and orientation were compared to an original sculpture in storage by conservator Podnar before attaching them to the figure during treatment.

 Once the size and shape were verified, they were attached to the sculpture with hot metal joins.
-For zinc and other metal sculpture, the McKay Lodge Conservation team avoids epoxies and other adhesives as possible since they do not provide as strong of repairs for these types of artifacts.
+For zinc statues and other metal sculpture, the McKay Lodge Conservation team avoids epoxies and other adhesives as much as possible since the bonds they create are not strong enough for these types of artifacts.